Sports & Recreation

 Hit the links at one of the many golf courses in Columbus where golf pro, Jack Nicklaus learned to play, including the Safari Golf Club at the Columbus Zoo and Aquarium.

-Home to several major sporting teams, including NHL's Columbus Blue Jackets, the MLS' Columbus Crew SC, Triple-A affiliate of the Cleveland Indians, the Columbus Clippers, and college-favorite, the Ohio State Buckeyes, you can catch a game no matter what the season!
+Home to several major sporting teams, including NHL's Columbus Blue Jackets, the MLS' Columbus Crew SC, Triple-A affiliate of the Cleveland Guardians, the Columbus Clippers, and college-favorite, the Ohio State Buckeyes, you can catch a game no matter what the season!